Sakura Wars 4: Fall in Love, Maidens: Reception

 During its first week on sale, Sakura Wars 4 sold over 207,000 copies, selling through over 80% of its initial shipments.
 As of 2004, the game has sold over 257,000 copies, making the game the tenth best-selling Dreamcast title in Japan.
 As of 2007, the game is the fourth best-selling Sakura Wars title behind its predecessor.
 The game's soundtrack album was awarded at the 2003 Japan Gold Disc Awards in the "Animation – Album of the Year" category.

-Due to its Japanese exclusivity, some of the English-language reviews for Sakura Wars 4 were published years after the initial release.
-Japanese gaming magazine Famitsu gave Sakura Wars 4 a score of 36/40, with the critics giving it scores of 10, 9, 8 and 9 out of 10; this was the highest score given to a mainline Sakura Wars game up to that point.
+Four writers for the Japanese gaming magazine Famitsu reviewed Sakura Wars 4.
+The reviewers were highly complimentary towards the game praising its high quality visuals and well deserved finale for the players who have stuck with the series.
+One reviewer did comment that it the game may be awkward for newcomers due to the large amount of characters from past games appearing.
 RPGFan noted the game's focus on the theater, which the reviewer generally enjoyed despite missing the previous games' episodic format and noting a continued amount of unresolved plot threads.
 The graphics were praised for their increased quality and its solid gameplay elements, but criticised its short length.

 Japanese site Game Watch Impress was very positive about the storyline, graphics and the gameplay system.
 The main issue raised was that the game was not designed for series newcomers due to its callbacks and short length.
-4Gamer.net's Tetsuya Asakura, reviewing the PC version, praised the story options opened with the entire cast being present, and its solid gameplay.
+4Gamer.nets Tetsuya Asakura, reviewing the PC version, praised the story options opened with the entire cast being present, and its solid gameplay.
 His main points of criticism were the limited graphical options and its short length.